 Cucumbers are essential, but you can use either the large English cucumbers or the smaller Persian cucumbers.

 Nina's husband likes to add mayonnaise, which may sound odd for a Middle Eastern salad.
 But the resulting texture resembles Israeli salads made with the traditional white cheese similar to Quark.
-Basically, just chuck in whatever you want.
-You can't go wrong.

 - 2 large cucumbers, peeled (optional), seeded, and finely diced